Support Center / Setup and use / How to use NetShield Ad-blocker

 • Don’t block

-• Block malware only (default)
+• Block malware, ads, & trackers (default)

-How to use NetShield Ad-blocker on Android devices
+How to use NetShield Ad-blocker on Android

-A screenshot of the NetShield options in the Settings menu on the Android app.
+The NetShield options in the Settings menu on the Android app.

 Note: If you have enabled the Android Private DNS feature in Android 10+, this takes precedence over Proton VPN NetShield.
 If you want to use NetShield, please ensure Private DNS is set to Off or Automatic.